If you didn’t already know, “onomatopoeia” is a term that sounds like its own name when spoken.

 Thankfully, if you make it a habit to take your car around the block about once a month, this shouldn’t become an issue.

 You can also do your part to prevent rust while the vehicle is sitting.
-A few ways include using a car cover, parking on top of a tarp, and removing your wheels, and wrapping the exposed rotors in plastic bags.
+A few ways include using a car cover, parking on top of a tarp, and removing your wheels, and wrapping the exposed rotors in clear bags.

 Is It Safe To Drive With Grinding Brakes?